TMD20/PT-Muxer/README.md

 ```

 ## TV Mode

+Selected during demux via questionarre

-When ask "What Type of Media are you Demuxing?
-Select TV mode, this is used for demuxing multiple playlist
+Specifically the  "What Type of Media are you Demuxing?
+Question

 ## Episode Data
 * Season number is entered once at the the beginning of the program